|Max Headroom||N/A||Bridge Clearance||

 2 x 370-hp Volvo Penta D6 IPS500

-Like most of the cruising-size boats designed in Europe, the MC4 is intended for day-boating, entertaining large groups, and relatively short coastal family vacations – all done in a sophisticated milieu.
+Like most of the cruising-size boats designed in Europe, the Beneteau MC4 is intended for day-boating, entertaining large groups, and relatively short coastal family vacations – all done in a sophisticated setting.
 The emphasis, obviously, of the MC4 is her retro tulip bow concept morphed into a stylish, modern design.
-Several European builders have chosen variations on this thematic style to signal a difference in mentality from the ubiquitous Euro express cruiser types.
+Several European builders have chosen variations on this thematic style to signal a difference in mentality from the widespread Euro express cruiser types.

-A postmodern blend of contemporary and retro influences, this smallest of the Nuvolari-Lenard designed Monte Carlos will be right at home alongside the latest megayachts.
+A postmodern blend of contemporary and retro influences, this smallest of the Nuvolari-Lenard designed Beneteau MC4 will be right at home at any trendsetting marina.

 Her tulip-shaped bow sections descend into a sharp forefoot which allows the MC4 to slice through waves rather than to pound into them.